kekyo/GitReader/README.md

 Install [GitReader]() from NuGet.

-GitReader has a high-level interface and a primitive interface.
+GitReader has high-level interfaces and primitive interfaces.

-* The high-level interface is an interface that abstracts the Git repository, making it easy to explore branches and commits.
+* The high-level interface is an interface that abstracts the Git repository, making it easy to explore branches, tags and commits.
 * The primitive interface is an interface that exposes the internal structure of the Git repository as it is, It is easy to handle and will be make high-performance with asynchronous operations if you know the structure knowledge.